conacts/obsidian/123 Graphs and Trees.md

 > $$* \quad + \quad / \quad 36 \quad 9 \quad 4 \quad * \quad 2 \quad 3 \quad / \quad 10 \quad 5$$

 ##### Postfix Notation
-Notation where numbers are written before operands and is obtained through [[123 Linked Lists, Graphs and Trees#Postorder Traversal Algorithm|postorder traversal]]
+Notation where numbers are written before operands and is obtained through [[123 Graphs and Trees#Postorder Traversal Algorithm|postorder traversal]]

 ###### Example :: Postfix notation:
 > What is the postfix expression of tree $T$